From outdated to trust-building online store

 Challenges & Constraints

-Locked into Prestashop: improvements had to happen within the limits of a chosen template.
+• Locked into PrestaShop structure: improvements had to happen within the limits of a chosen template.

 The Process

-To get a clearer picture, I ran a competitive benchmark — reviewing competitor websites for colour palettes, typography, and overall brand and web design styles.
-This gave me a feel for how the high-end players presented themselves and where Mocca Sant could stand out.
+Reviewing competitor websites for colour palettes, typography, and overall brand and web design styles, gave me a feel for how the high-end players presented themselves and where Moka Sant could position itself and stand out.

 Alongside this, I spoke with the team to understand their customers’ preferences and values.
-From these conversations, I created a proto-persona — a working profile of our ideal customer — to guide branding and design decisions toward a more polished, credible, and competitive look.
+From these meetings, I created a proto-persona — a profile of our ideal customer — to guide branding and design decisions toward a more polished, credible, and competitive look.

 So, it became clear how the company envisioned its place in the market — even if the approach leaned more on marketing goals than user-centred research.